legends2k/spirit-of-cpp/content.md

 ---
 .left-column[
   ## Why Use C++?
-  ### Why not Python, JavaScript, …
+  #### Why not Python or JavaScript?
 ]

 .right-column[
-Why go through
+Why go through …

 - multiple data types
 - raw _pointers_, contorted _references_
 - manual memory management

 .pull-left[
-> … when you can “just be cool”
+… when you can _just be cool_ – use Python instead
 ]

 .pull-right[